Hello PHP 8.3!

 26 April Change server default version to PHP 8.3 PHP 8.3 Automatic upgrade for all websites that use the “inherit” (server default) setting to PHP 8.3; all new websites will use PHP 8.3 by default Completed

-23 August Remove option to select PHP 8.1 in cPanel PHP 8.3 PHP 8.1 will no longer be available for selection with the MultiPHP Manager function in cPanel; websites still set to use PHP 8.1 will continue to do so Pending
+23 August Remove option to select PHP 8.1 in cPanel PHP 8.3 PHP 8.1 will no longer be available for selection with the MultiPHP Manager function in cPanel; websites still set to use PHP 8.1 will continue to do so Completed

 22 November PHP 8.1 no longer available PHP 8.3 PHP 8.1 no longer available Pending